MihirMore/100daysofcode-Python/log.md

 ### Day - 41

 **Thoughts** : Started today with web development foundations which include HTML & CSS.
 The HTML part is skeleton of website and I revisited some reference documents of html.
 Also built a personal website which is quite bare-bones and shows some basics of a website.
 There's a long way to learn about web development.

+### Day - 42

+**Thoughts** : Learned more about HTML specifically about tables and how to structure them.
+Also how to use emojis in HTML.
+HTML forms are also useful for collecting inforamtion and created a contact me form.